PanDAWMS/panda-docs/docs/source/client/secret.rst

         my_secret_file.dat : H4sIABmjwWEAA+3TTU7DMBA...
         ...

-where value strings are truncated by default.
+Value strings are truncated by default.
 Set ``full=True`` to see entire strings.

 You can delete secrets using :blue:`delete_secret` and/or :blue:`delete_all_secrets`.

 Using secrets in your jobs
 ---------------------------------

-``prun`` has the :blue:`--useSecrets` option to feed secrets into jobs running on computing resources.
+``prun`` has the :blue:`--useSecrets` option to feed secrets into jobs on worker nodes.
-Once jobs get started the secrets should be available as environment variables or files in the current directory.
+Once jobs get started the secrets should be available as environment variables or local files in the current directory.
-Your applications would do something like
+Your applications would use secrets, e.g.,

 .. code-block:: python